odys-z/x-visual/docsphinx/design-memo/animizer.rst

 Start animation with script in another entity.

-Object has same properties of *followBy*.
+Object has same properties of :ref:`script-followBy`.

 AnimType.OBJ3ROTX paras
 _______________________